LinkedInLearning/introduction-to-sql-using-google-bigquery-4361495/README.md

 # Introduction to SQL Using Google BigQuery
 This is the repository for the LinkedIn Learning course `Introduction to SQL Using Google BigQuery`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+As more and more companies adapt to cloud platforms—which are tailor-made for analytics and machine learning—many companies are also moving away from Amazon Web Services and trying alternative cloud vendors.
+Google Big Query has been gaining steam in the market in recent years, and provides some game-changing technology in the modern data landscape.
+In this course, instructor Danny Ma shows data professionals how to be productive and effective using GBQ and use the power of the cloud to analyze data at scale.
+If you have some SQL experience and want to learn what’s available on a modern cloud platform, join Danny in this course to see how BigQuery can help jumpstart your data career.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions